Chris Roberts (video game developer): Digital Anvil

 Roberts left Origin in 1996 and founded Digital Anvil with Tony Zurovec and his brother Erin Roberts.
 He cited disillusionment with working with large development teams and Origin parent company Electronic Arts' unwillingness to give substantial funding to games that weren't sequels.
 The fledgling studio set up shop in Austin and for several years worked quietly, inking a publishing deal with Microsoft in 1997.

 Roberts had stated that he desired to produce films as well as games with Digital Anvil.
-The 1999 feature film release of Wing Commander directed by Roberts himself, starring Freddie Prinze Jr. and featuring visual effects from Digital Anvil failed to attract either critical praise or financial success.
+The 1999 feature film release of Wing Commander directed by Roberts himself, starring Freddie Prinze Jr. and featuring visual effects from Digital Anvil, failed to attract either critical praise or financial success.

 Digital Anvil's first finished game was Starlancer, released to a generally favorable critical reception in 2000.
 Developed jointly between Warthog and Digital Anvil, the game was produced by the Roberts brothers, and Eric Peterson.
 The company was acquired by Microsoft soon after, who sold two of Digital Anvil's projects, Conquest: Frontier Wars led by Eric Peterson, and Loose Cannon led by Tony Zurovec to Ubisoft.
 Roberts left the company after the acquisition, abandoning the director position of his ambitious project Freelancer, although he remained with the game in a consulting role for a while.
-The game was commonly regarded as vaporware due to its promised release date of 2001 however it was eventually released in 2003 with a markedly different feature set than the initial plans.
+The game was commonly regarded as vaporware due to its promised release date of 2001; however, it was eventually released in 2003 with a markedly different feature set than the initial plans.

 Point of No Return Entertainment/Ascendant Pictures

 After leaving Digital Anvil, Roberts founded Point of No Return Entertainment, planning to produce films, television and games.
 However, no projects materialized from Point of No Return.
 Roberts founded Ascendant Pictures in 2002 and served as a producer for a number of Hollywood productions including Edison, Timber Falls, Outlander, Who's Your Caddy?, The Big White, Ask the Dust, Lucky Number Slevin and Lord of War, which were almost entirely financed by a loophole in the German tax laws that was finally closed in 2006.
-Robert's activities as a film producer ended with the depletion of the funds raised by this controversial financing scheme.
+Roberts' activities as a film producer ended with the depletion of the funds raised by this controversial financing scheme.
 In 2005, actor Kevin Costner sued Ascendant Pictures for breach of contract on an unreleased film.
 The company was acquired by Bigfoot Entertainment in 2010.